 The mine was most active during the 18th century when, under the ownership of the Dukes of Devonshire, great investment was made in new mining technology to exploit the extensive rich copper deposits within the hill.
 It became one of the richest copper mines in the world at the time.

 As the mine became deeper, the Duke engaged Messrs Boulton and Watt to build a steam engine at the top of the shaft to lift the ore from the depths below.

 This was completed in 1788 and the Engine House still stands and is thought to be the oldest mine-winding engine house in the world.

 The engine house is a scheduled monument and is on English Heritage’s list of buildings “At Risk”.
 With the support of Natural England, we succeeded in getting funding for repair work.

-The first phase of this was undertaken in late summer 2012, with roof repairs, structural work and site improvements being undertaken.
+The first phase of this was undertaken in 2012, with roof repairs, structural work and site improvements being undertaken.
 Phase two revealed more of the original interior of the building.

 The mine itself is owned by the Ecton Mine Educational Trust, an independent charitable body that we work closely with to promote the use of the mine and the hill for educational purposes.

 Now repaired, the Engine House has become part of a tour of features that tell the story of this important site.